dmitryuchuvatov/null-count/README.md

 # Sample repo for Null Provider with Count
-See https://registry.terraform.io/providers/hashicorp/null/latest/docs and https://developer.hashicorp.com/terraform/language/meta-arguments/count for the reference
+See more information about [Null provider](https://registry.terraform.io/providers/hashicorp/null/latest/docs) and [the count Meta-Argument](https://developer.hashicorp.com/terraform/language/meta-arguments/count).

 # Prerequisite
-Install and configure Terraform as per https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli
+Install and configure Terraform as per [official documentation](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)

 # How To